Exactech Lawsuit for Defective Knee Replacements

-Patients who have had problems with their ankle and knee replacements should consult their doctor immediately to discuss options.
+Patients who have had problems with their knee and ankle replacements should consult their doctor immediately to discuss options.
 There may be potential risks associated with the ExacTech ankle or knee device.

-Are you experiencing pain or needed ankle or knee revision surgery?
-The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, are legal advocates for patients hurt by defective medical devices and malpractice.
+Are you experiencing pain or have needed ankle, hip, or knee revision surgery?
+The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, are legal advocates for patients hurt by ExacTech implant systems and their defective medical devices.
+An ExacTech recall lawyer from our law firm will know how to get you the financial compensation you deserve.

-Call our defective medical device lawyers at (888) 424-5757 (toll-free phone number) or use the contact form today for immediate legal advice and schedule a free consultation.
+Call our defective medical device lawyers at (888) 424-5757 (toll-free phone number) or use the contact form today for immediate legal advice and schedule a free consultation related to your Exactech lawsuit.
 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.

 ExacTech Knee / Ankle Medical Device Manufacturers